jazracherif/narrate-serverless/README.md

 ### Good Read library import

 It is possible to ingest a goodread library into one's own account.
-In order to do so, the client app will get a signed URL using the above API and upload a `.csv` file that corresponds to an exported goodreads library (see instructions [here](https://help.goodreads.com/s/article/How-do-I-import-or-export-my-books-1553870934590))
+In order to do so, the client app will need to get a signed URL using the above API and upload a `.csv` file that corresponds to an exported goodreads library (see instructions [here](https://help.goodreads.com/s/article/How-do-I-import-or-export-my-books-1553870934590))

-One the file is uploaded onto S3, it will generate a notification message and push it to AWS SNS queue, and will then be picked up by a separate lambda function for consumption.
-This funciton will walkthorugh every item in the `.csv` file and add the item to dynamoDB.
+One the file is uploaded onto S3, it will generate a notification record and send it to AWS SNS queue, which will then be picked up by a separate lambda function for consumption.
+This function will iterate over every item in the `.csv` file and add the item to dynamoDB.

-An example file has been provided under goodreads_library_export.csv to test this functionality
+An example file has been provided under `goodreads_library_export.csv` to test this functionality.
+The frontend provide a `import goodreads library` button for this purpose.

 ## Frontend

-The `client` folder contains a web application that can use the API that should be developed in the project.
+The `client` folder contains a web application that uses the API above to provide the user interface for management the book list.

 This frontend relies on the `config.ts` file in the `client/src` folder to find out about the API Endpoint and the auth0 credentials.